ystv/cobra-server/README.md

 ## Running
 Be sure to set the environment variables in both the root of the project and in the client folder (the latter especially if you are running a live dev copy)

-`yarn start` - launches compiled server and client
+`yarn start` - launches compiled server

-`yarn build` - builds client and server
+`yarn build` - builds server

 ---

 `yarn dev` - launches both client and server interactively

+`yarn lint`

+`yarn generate` - generates prisma client and graphql to ts types based on the respective schemas

 ---

-`yarn client:dev` - launches React development mode

-`yarn server:dev` - launches interactive server

-`yarn client` - builds just client

-`yarn server` - builds just server

 `npx prisma migrate deploy` - creates a new blank sqlite DB with all tables or updates your old cobra table to a newer schema